nikhilswain/login-form-validation/README.md

-# ajax
+# Login-form-validation-through-php
-This is just an example of ajax fetching data from plain text.
+This is just an example of a login form validation done with php.
+After login nothing will happen it's just made for validation only